 Hands On With Registration Magic

-Registration Magic was kind enough to give me the most expensive premium version of the plugin to test (the Gold plan).
+Registration Magic was kind enough to give me the most expensive premium version of the plugin to test (the Premium plan).
 Just an FYI – because I have the premium version, I might touch on some features, like payment integration, that aren’t available in the free version of the plugin.

 Creating a Registration Form With Registration Magic